New plant in Germany aims to cut flying's carbon footprint

 “It’s a new paradigm, if you will,” said Falko Ueckerdt, a senior researcher and team leader at the Potsdam Institute of Climate Impact Research who is not involved with the project.
 “Through cheap solar, mainly, it can be possible in the future to produce e-fuels that are as cheap as fossil fuels today.”

-Initially the price of synthetic kerosene produced in Werlte will be far higher than that of regular jet fuel, though Atmosfair won’t divulge how much it will be charging its first customer, German carrier Lufthansa.
+Initially the price of synthetic kerosene produced in Werlte will be far higher than that of regular jet fuel, though Atmosfair won’t divulge how much it will be charging its first customer, the German airline Lufthansa.

 “These are huge markets,” said Ueckerdt.

-But he cautioned that e-fuels are no short-term solution to the need to rapidly cut global emissions if the Paris climate accord’s goal are to be met.
+The administration of U.S. President Joe Biden last month set a goal of replacing all the kerosene-based jet fuel with sustainable fuel by 2050, but critics note that target is voluntary so far.

-Ensuring that the carbon used to produce e-fuels is extracted straight from the atmosphere, rather than as a by-product of fossil fuel burning, is also important, said Ueckerdt
+Brockhardt said the plant in Werlte will initially make fuel using a mix of carbon dioxide from a nearby biogas facility and some that’s sucked straight from the air, a process experts say will be necessary to meet the Paris climate accord’s goals.

-To start, the plant in Werlte will use fuel made with a mix of carbon dioxide from a nearby biogas facility and that captured directly from the air.
+“We’re starting here at small volumes, but we’ll scale it up and soon it will be 100% directed at capture,” he told The Associated Press.

 Schulze, the environment minister, acknowledged that Germany may not be the ideal place to produce large amounts of e-fuel.
 But even if other countries have cheaper solar power thanks to a greater abundance of sunshine, “this will create export opportunities for German technology and plant construction,” she said.